 In 2007, St. Paul Parks and Recreation and Eureka Recycling partnered to establish a permanent recycling program at Como Park Zoo and Conservatory.
 In 2008, 13 recycling stations were purchased and placed strategically throughout the grounds.
 In addition, waste sorts, visitor surveys, and educational messages were utilized to determine best practices for Como.
 During the 15 months the project was running, over 4,900 pounds of bottles and cans were diverted from trash.
 Recycling that many bottles and cans is equivalent to preventing 6.7 metric tons of carbon dioxide from being released into the atmosphere or the same as taking one passenger vehicle off the road for 14.4 months!
 Como Park Zoo and Conservatory plans to purchase and place additional recycling containers for visitors improve the number of recyclable materials diverted from trash.

 As one of the premier attractions in the state of Minnesota, Como Park Zoo and Conservatory began offering a free, park-and-ride shuttle service in summer 2009.
 The goal of the shuttle service is to ease traffic congestion in and around the park, improve safety, and mitigate vehicle emissions thus improving air quality and reducing greenhouse gas emissions.
-Four low-emission diesel shuttle buses are utilized on busy days.
-Since its launching in 2009 the conveniences of the shuttle have been enjoyed by 58,000 visitors.
+Five low-emission diesel shuttle buses are utilized on busy days.
 The shuttle currently operates from May to September.

 The Green Team at Como Zoo and Marjorie McNeely Conservatory is a group comprised of staff members that meet monthly to monitor Como’s environmental efforts and maintain a sustainable workplace